alexanderroidl/fredy/reverse-engineered-immoscout.md

 ## What is Immoscout24?

-Immobilienscout24 (commonly known as Immoscout) is one of Germany's largest and most popular real estate platforms.
+ImmoScout24 is one of Germany's largest and most popular real estate platforms.
 It serves as a marketplace where property owners, real estate agents, and property management companies can list apartments, houses, and commercial properties for rent or sale.
-For people searching for a new home in Germany, Immoscout is often one of the first platforms they check.
+For people searching for a new home in Germany, ImmoScout24 is often one of the first platforms they check.

 The platform allows users to filter properties based on various criteria such as location, price, size, number of rooms, and additional features like balconies or built-in kitchens.
-Immoscout24 is available both as a website and as a mobile application, making it accessible across different devices.
+ImmoScout24 is available both as a website and as a mobile application, making it accessible across different devices.

 ## Why do we do this?